-Censorship of website content is a growing concern in countries all over the world.
+Censorship of website content is a growing concern in countries all over the world — from buying Instagram likes to accessing a social media platform.
 Governments and organizations may restrict website content gain more control.
 They don’t want citizens to have freedom of speech, or they want to eliminate competition for certain services.
 They might be concerned about the government image being ruined or the population organizing a revolt.

 Some of the most commonly blocked websites are social media sites like Facebook, YouTube, Twitter, etc. These social sites encourage freedom of expression, which goes against the laws in many of these countries.

 There are many countries that block social media access.
 Here are some of the biggest perpetrators:

 - China, Turkey, and Iran block Facebook, YouTube, and Twitter.

 - Vietnam prevents its citizens from accessing Facebook, although there are occasional lifts of this ban to try to generate political sympathy.